project-asgard/asgard/doxygen/MPI.md

   asgard::libasgard_runtime running_(argc, argv);
 ```
 The `asgard::libasgard_runtime` should not be used with manual calls to `MPI_Init()`
-and the ASGarD library does not require initialization.
+and the ASGarD library itself does not require initialization.

 The `asgard::prog_opts` object has a communicator operation, available only
 in conjunction with MPI